Viewaskew/GT-Edu-project/README-DRAFT.md

 ## ELK Server Configuration

+It is usually a good practice to update the system before adding new systems and/or software updates for the jumpbox can be done using: sudo apt update sudo apt upgrade

+or from the ansible or any of the other web server shells 'sudo' apt update
+'sudo' apt upgrade

+sudo does not need to be used from "root"

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, The advantage of automating the installation process is that multiple server deployments can be accomplished easily and quickly without having to physically touch each server.

 The ELK VM exposes an Elastic Stack instance. **Docker** is used to download and manage an ELK container.